The Great Reset & the Fourth Industrial Revolution

 ‘Then the king of the north shall come… Afterward he shall turn his face to the coastlands and shall capture many of them… And he shall stir up his power and his heart against the king of the south with a great army.
 And the king of the south shall wage war with an exceedingly great and mighty army, but he shall not stand, for plots shall be devised against him…’

-The interlinear says: ‘For ships Chittim shall come…’ It does not include ‘of’ or ‘from’ in the Hebrew, though I consider the inference is from more than of, Kittim.
+The interlinear says: ‘For ships Chittim shall come…’ It does not include ‘of’ or ‘from’ in the Hebrew, though it is considered the inference is from more than of, Kittim.
 Sometimes translated unhelpfully, as ships from the west.
 Some have then mistakenly translated Kittim as being Cyprus or Italy; where they once dwelled.
-The people from Kitti today live is Indonesia [refer Chapter VII Javan: Archipelago South East Asia & Polonesia and Chapter VIII Indonesia: Kittim, Khitai & Cathay].
+The people today descended from Kittim live in the Indonesian archipelago – refer Chapter VIII Kittim & Indonesia.

-We learned earlier in Numbers 24:24, that ships from Kittim inflict a loss on Asshur and Eber – an alliance of Russia and a German led Europe.
+We learned earlier in Numbers 24:24, that ships from Kittim inflict a loss on Asshur and Eber – an alliance of Russia and a German led European Union respectively.

-Modern navies since the last century have considerably more impact in any escalation than in the past, as they not only provide an effective means of transporting soldiers and military hardware, they include the critical strike potency afforded through the combined use of aircraft carriers and their jet fighter aircraft.
+Modern navies since the last century have considerably more impact in any escalation than in the past, as they not only provide an effective means of transporting soldiers and military hardware, they include the critical strike potency afforded through the combined use of aircraft carriers and their jet fighter aircraft – Article: 2050.

 The King of the North clashes for a third time with the King of the South, who this time is the aggressor – bolstered by winning the second exchange – attacking Russia with its allies.
 Notice the King of the North is prepared with ‘many ships’ and wins the third and final conflagration.
-Mizra includes the Arab nations, led by Egypt, Phut is Pakistan and Cush is India [refer Chapters XIII India & Pakistan: Cush & Phut and XIV Mizra: North Africa & Arabia].
+Mizra includes the Arab nations, led by Egypt, Phut is Pakistan and Cush is India – refer Chapter XIII India & Pakistan: Cush & Phut; and Chapter XIV Mizra: North Africa & Arabia.
 India though, is not aligned with the King of the South.
 Russia gains control of Arab assets, for instance oil reserves.
-The threat from the northeast, is an East Asian alliance, led by China.
+The threat from the Northeast, is an East Asian alliance, led by China.

 Ezekiel 27:10